Cycle Canada Bicycle Tours

 Discovering the Thousand Islands

-Leaving Kingston, the ride along the banks of the St. Lawrence River passes the Thousand Islands and the Long Sault Parkway, which follows the first section of the Seaway that created a shipping route to the centre of the continent by flooding the river.
+Leaving Kingston, ride along the banks of the St. Lawrence River past the Thousand Islands and the Long Sault Parkway, which follows the first section of the Seaway that created a shipping route to the centre of the continent by flooding the river.
 There is a national park at Mallorytown that has a very good interpretative centre.
 Much of the architecture is pre-Victorian and there are some wonderful examples of those early designs.
-We pass through Brockville, which has a classic collection of old mansions along the river.
+In Brockville, there is a classic collection of old mansions along the river.

 On to Montreal

-From here we are on our way to Montreal.
-The closer we are to Montreal much of the day is either along rivers or old canal paths.
+On our way to Montreal.
+The closer to Montreal much of the day is either along rivers or old canal paths.
 Downtown Montreal is hopping all through the summer.
-Our route takes you to Place Jacques Cartier, a plaza at City Hall where buskers play to the crowds.
+Riding to Place Jacques Cartier, a plaza at City Hall where buskers play to the crowds.
 Two popular destinations for evening entertainment are the Old Port area and the Latin Quarter.

 To learn more about the level of support on Cycle Canada's tours please visit Frequently Asked Questions